Mark McCamish, M.D., Ph.D.

 President & Chief Executive Officer

 Mark is President and Chief Executive Officer of Forty Seven, Inc. He is an international expert in biosimilars and biologics.
 Mark is passionate about mentoring and developing people while focusing on meeting patient needs through efficient, commercially viable efforts.
-He is a senior executive with extensive experience at multiple companies including Abbott, Amgen, and Novartis-Sandoz.
+He is a senior executive with extensive experience at multiple companies including Protein Design Labs, Abbott, Amgen, and Novartis-Sandoz.
 He led pioneering efforts in filing and launching biosimilars worldwide.
 He has demonstrated a commercial mindset in establishing research and development strategies leading to approvals and commercial success in multiple therapeutic areas and regulatory categories including biologics, biosimilars, drugs, devices, and medical foods.
 He held professorships at University of California, Davis and The Ohio State University.
 After completing his Ph.D. in Human Nutrition from Penn State and MD from UCLA he completed Residency and Fellowship Training at the University of California, Davis.
-Mark received his bachelor’s degree in exercise physiology form University of California, Santa Barbara.
+Mark received his bachelor’s and Master’s degrees from University of California, Santa Barbara.

 Chris H. Takimoto, M.D., Ph.D, F.A.C.P.